 In her professional career she has worked in the area of mental health for over thirty years and have a particular interest in trauma and how to heal the human spirit from its effects.
 For the past five years, Catherine has been the chair of the Tasmanian Nursing and Midwifery board, giving her an understanding of governance and robust decision making.
 Catherine is currently work as a clinical advisor to the Tasmanian Minister for Health.

-Jane Bradshaw – Council Member
+Penny Finlay – Council Member